dcppc/uncle-archie/docs/nginx.md

 ### What Is Nginx?

-nginx is a web server that can allow for a lot more flexibility in routing domain names and web traffic from the frontend to various backend servers.
+Nginx is a web server that can allow for a lot more flexibility in routing domain names and web traffic from the frontend to various backend servers.

 One of the more useful functionalities in nginx is the ability to set up a reverse proxy.

 ### What Is A Reverse Proxy?